 Mining bees are solitary organisms and are the least frequent bee type.
 They like to make underground nests and avoid humans.

 Knowing this vital knowledge can assist you in dealing with bees near your home.
-For example, while removing a bumblebee nest, you should proceed with caution.
+For example, while removing a bumblebee nest, you should proceed cautiously.

 Finding bees near your home, on the other hand, does not necessarily indicate that you are at risk of being stung.
 It all comes down to the species’ temperament and breeding patterns.